vzsky/theinternship/README.md

 # vzsky_theinternship

-This repository is made for applicating in the theinternship.io program.
+This repository is made for applicating in the theinternship.io program. <br/>
-Consist of 2 directories, "hangman" for the first given problem , and "xml2json" for the second given problem.
+Consist of 2 directories, "hangman" for the first given problem , and "xml2json" for the second given problem.<br/>

-all problems are solve using python3. other useful informations are provided below.
+all problems are solve using python3.<br/>
+other useful informations are provided below.

 # Problems